csrc-sdsu/mole/.github/PULL_REQUEST_TEMPLATE.md

      - ✅ Provide tests for your changes.
      - 📝 Use descriptive commit messages.
      - 📗 Update any related documentation and include any relevant screenshots.
+     - 📝 Add license information in the appropriate place.
+See MATLAB or C++ code for reference.

+          SPDX-License-Identifier: GPL-3.0-or-later
+          © 2008-2024 San Diego State University Research Foundation (SDSURF).
+          See LICENSE file or https://www.gnu.org/licenses/gpl-3.0.html for details.

      NOTE: Pull Requests from forked repositories may need to be reviewed by a MOLE Team member before any CI builds will run.